quickheaven/ltp-the-fund-by-uot/README.md

-# ltp-the-fund-by-uot
-Learn to Program: The Fundamentals by University of Toronto
+# Learn to Program: The Fundamentals by University of Toronto